Sonnet 65

 Or yet, perhaps, the leaves all crimson stained

-That harkened to that final pained adieu?
+That harkened to our caustic pained adieu?

 Perhaps it’s but the winter yet to come

-The vestiges of some sweet former life?
+The hollow shell of some deceiving life?

 Though recollections fade with passing years